Inzhenerka/docs.getdbt.tech/website/docs/docs/mesh/iceberg/snowflake-iceberg-support.md

 ```

-2. Apply the catalog configuration at either the model, folder, or project level. <br />
+2. Apply the catalog configuration at either the property file, folder, or your `dbt_project.yml`. <br />
 <br />An example of `iceberg_model.sql`:

 ```yaml